All content was accurate at the time of publication. Check issuer’s site for most up to date information.

 Guide to Combining Miles and Points With a Partner

-In our household, I am player one – P1.
+In our household, I am person one – P1.
 My husband, who dutifully opens and closes cards at my prompting, is P2.
 If you have others you are working with (parents, adult children, etc.) to accumulate even more points, they are P3, P4, etc.

-Having a P2 means that you can accrue points more than twice as fast as if you are in single player mode.
+Having a P2 means that you can accrue points more than twice as fast as if you are in single person mode.
 This is because you are able to take advantage of referral bonuses to get even more points.
 More points = more free travel!

 But actually redeeming your miles and points can get tricky when everyone has their own bank and loyalty program accounts.
 That’s when combining points comes in handy.